Home • Portraits • Landscapes • Flowers • Still Life

 We want to get an image directly from the scanner, which comes as close as possible to the final print.
 We want to avoid performing lots of digital adjustments in our image editing tool, like Photoshop.
-The image below illustrates the "analog" quality of an image that has been properly exposed, developed by inspection, and scanned in a simple, straightforward manner.

-Scan of 5x7 negative.
+Scan of 5×7 negative.
 Ilford FP4+ film, developed in Pyrocat HD, February 2010

 The Sample Image

-Here is a negative, made on 5x7 inch Ilford FP4+ film, and developed in Pyrocat HD.
+Above is a negative, made on 5×7 inch Ilford FP4+ film, and developed in Pyrocat HD.
 The subject is a pair of pink roses, in overcast light.
-It's not the greatest photo in the world, but it makes a good demonstration, because the tones are fairly close and subdued.
-If a scan is good, the image should convey subtle nuances of shading.
-Or as my mentor Fred Picker used to say...
-"It should feel like Light".
-In a picture like this, a faithful and delicate rendering of the subject is the photograph.
+It’s not the greatest photo in the world, but it makes a good demonstration, because the tones are fairly close and subdued.

-The taking lens for this photo, was of vintage design, chosen for its "gentle but sharp" focus, and soft rendition of background blur: an old 180mm Carl Zeiss Jena Tessar.
-The actual negative is rather soft in appearance: as the histogram shows, the tonal scale occupies no more than 40% of the scanner range.
+The actual negative is rather soft in appearance: as the histogram shows, the tonal scale occupies no more than 40{d4e6fabf8da02c89293759be6c8202c78433121553e67b711ceafa582bd64e7a} of the scanner range.
+That’s fine.

-The default Preview settings have made the image appear quite harsh: the Input high values have been clipped, and appear pure white - like chalk.
+The default Epson Preview settings have made the image appear quite harsh: the Input high values have been clipped, and appear pure white – like chalk.
 Meanwhile, the overall Output has been constrained on both ends of the tonal scale: instead of 0-255, our image contains only 10-200.
-Now let's see how to make things look much nicer.
+Now let’s see how to make things look much nicer.

-Correct the Histogram Before Scanning
+Correct the Epson Histogram Before Scanning

 We have corrected the default Output settings.
 They now go from 0 to 255.
 We have adjusted the Input settings so that the dark values on the left side, are just dark enough to render the black film edge as black - but no darker.
 The right-side setting is light enough to show the high values naturally, without any clipping or unnatural loss of texture.
 (These roses were pink.
 We don't want them to look bleached out).
 Finally, we adjust the middle setting (Gamma) to taste.